fatevil/JavaRmiChatWithLeaderElection/README.md

     - ChatConsole verifies leader availability (if unavailable, request fix)
     - ChatConsole requests copy of list of active nodes (leader is the owner of the EstablishedNetwork object)
     - ChatConsole sends the message with a prefix ("Name: ")
+    - Keywords for interacting with the console: EXIT, PAUSE, CONTINUE.

 - Hearbeat
     - Object NodeImpl implements leader availability check (in a seperate thread)